phularadeepak/Finding-Donors-for-CharityML/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+The aim of the project is to identify the people who earns more than $50,000 and can be possible donors for the CharityML organisation using the U.S Census data.

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: